Pupil Premium is funding received by schools for children who:

 - Close attainment gaps relative to school averages.

-- Have full access to the curriculum.
+- Have full access to the curriculum, including resources.

 - Access our extra-curricular provision.